Download a FREE E-Book with 20 Easy Weeknight Dinners

 Once fully cooled, store in an airtight container in the refrigerator for up to 4 days.
 Reheat in the oven at 350 for 10-15 minutes, until warmed through.

 This cooked turkey breast is PERFECT for leftover sandwiches!!
 I even add some of the cranberry sauce.
+You can also use the leftovers to make this leftover turkey soup.

 Split turkey breast recipe for thanksgiving